Natty-7r/Weather-app/README.md

 ## To run the app

-# ensure to have next js node version 20 or above
+# make sure to have next js node version 20 or above

 First, run the development server: